-- Market risk stemming from client transactions, i.e. foreign exchange; - Market risk resulting from the investment of liquidity in High Quality Liquid Assets ("HQLA") held to ensure LCR compliance on a daily basis, i.e. interest rate risks.
+- Market risk stemming from client transactions, i.e. foreign exchange; - Market risk resulting from the investment of liquidity in High Quality Liquid Assets ("HQLA") held to ensure LCR compliance on a daily basis, i.e. interest rate risks; - Market risk resulting from BC's investment strategies.

 Banking Circle only assumes limited market risks, all driven by the underlying business flows.
-The forex risks are hedged end of day, with only very limited, smaller, open positions allowed for the purpose of enabling an efficient risk management with the interest rate risk stemming from the bond portfolio.
+The forex risks are hedged at end of day, with only very limited, smaller, open positions allowed for the purpose of enabling efficient risk management with the interest rate risk stemming from the bond portfolio.
 Both the forex and interest rate risks are subject to risk limits approved by the Board of Directors.